secretstartups/handbook/sales/field-operations/sales-systems/index.html.md

 1. All changes will be require Business DRI (the requestor) to sign off on the related GitLab Issue once ready and determine a deploy window.
 1. All changes will be be reviewed by the Business DRI once deployed or replicated in production.

-In addition, these common types of changes feature additional controls:
+We have defined the following ending Label stages for the Sales Systems workflow.
+Please see the label name as well as SDLC expectations:

+### No Changes to Salesforce.com

+Label: `SalesSystems::Deployed - 0 - No Changes`
+Description: This issue is completed.
+There was no setting, configuration or code change to SFDC.
+No Sign-off Needed, No Change Set Used.

+1. These issues resulted in no Setting, Configuration or Code changes to SFDC.
+1. The most most common use case are question or research issues.
+1. Data changes as part of a backfill for another operations team fall into this category.

+### Changes that cannot or are impractical to use a Change Sets (Field Level Security, Sharing Rules, Layout Changes and Assignments):

+Label: `SalesSystems::Deployed - 1 - Settings Change`
+Description: This issue is completed.
+There was a setting change.
+Sign-off is required, No Change Set Used.

+1. These changes will need a special deploy window for the changes to be made by hand.
+Please coordinate with the Business DRI.

 ### Changes that contain Salesforce.com Fields, Workflows, Validation Rules, or other non-code Configuration.

+Label: `SalesSystems::Deployed - 2 - Configuration Change`
+Description: This issue is completed.
+There was a configuration change.
+Sign-off Required, Change Set screenshot required.

 1. These changes will always use a Salesforce.com Changeset that will be linked to the related issue.
 1. The team member who uploards the change set shall ask a different team member to review and deploy the change.
 (No Self Deploys).

 ### Changes that contain Salesforce.com Apex Code, Apex Triggers, or Visualforce Pages:

+Label: `SalesSystems::Deployed - 3 - Code Change`
+Description: This issue is completed.
+There was a code change.
+Sign-off Required, Change Set Screenshot required, Approved and attached MR required.

 1. These changes will require the creation of a Merge Request to our SFDC source repository as instructed below.
 1. These changes will require a code review by at least 1 other Business Systems Engineer before being marked as ready to merge.
 1. These changes will always use a Salesforce.com Changeset to deploy that will be linked to the related issue.
 1. The team member who uploards the change set shall ask a different team member to review and deploy the change.
 (No Self Deploys).

-### Changes that cannot or are impractical to use a Change Sets (Field Level Security, Sharing Rules, Layout Changes and Assignments):

-1. These changes will need a special deploy window for the changes to be made by hand.
-Please coordinate with the Business DRI.

 ### Destructive Changes to Salesforce Fields Configration